magnars/kaocha-runner.el/README.md

 In other words, it does not evaluate your code in any way.
 You'll have to evaluate the code first, with a `(reset)` or just `C-c C-k` in the buffer.

-To remedy this, you can change the `kaocha-runner--repl-invocation-template` to include a reset of your choice.
+To remedy this, you can change the `kaocha-runner-repl-invocation-template` to include a reset of your choice.

 Also, if you want to shave ~150ms from each test run, you can remove the require